CY-N4P5E/Inquiro/README.md

 1. **Add your documents**
    ```
-   mkdir -p data
+   # Documents are now stored in C:\inquiro\data
+   # The system will automatically create this directory
-   # Copy your PDF files to the data/ directory
+   # Copy your PDF files to C:\inquiro\data\
    ```

 2. **Build the knowledge base**